-One day Lizah and her friends well overbrown in acting like the teachers, They stake and copied my final project.
-I spent most of my time along it making it presentable; I even spent my entire weekend just to puish my project and now they just bot it away and copied every single informations that I gothered.
-I was really purious that time, so I went to the principal's africe and reported Lizah and her piecels for bullying me and probablying my doss mates.
-The principal went I to our classicom, took Lizah away, including her priends.
+One day Lizah and her friends well overbrown in acting like the teachers, They stoke and copied my final project.
+I spent most of my time along it making it presentable; I even spent my entire weekend just to puish my project and now they just bot it may and copied every single informations that I gothered.
+I was really purious that time, so I went to the principal's affice and reported Lizah and her piecels for bullying me and probablying my doss mates.
+The principal went to our classicom, that lizah away, including her priends.
 The principal went called this.
-Cate to talk about the behavior of her daughter.
-The whole class miss gentles of the principal critice to refer everything.
+Cate to talk about the believior of her daughter.
+The whole class miss gentle is it to the principal critice to refer every thing.
 Lizah did to them when the principal asked Lizah it the reports were true.

-she just cried and looked at her mother.
-Everyone was very surprised when Mrs. Cole told high that the is very very disappointed and ashamed to have her as her obtains there, we just all sat there and started at Mrs. Cate Line did the same but cried lowder, I could see by her eyes that she did not expect to hear that Mrs. Cate demanded herto apologized to us so she did.
+she just cried and looked at her möther, tweryone was very surprised when Mrs. Cole told high that their very very disappointed and ashamed to have her as her obtains there, we just all sat there and started at Mrs. Cate Line did the some but cried lowder, I could see by her eyes that she did not expect to hear that.
+Mrs. Cate demanded herto apologized to us so she did.
 She promised to not be to bully again and to respect each and everyone of us.
-Her priercls apologized too, we all accepted their apologies but told them that if they do it again we will demand for a stronger punishment for them.
-Day by day, we noticed that lineh was changing her behaviour and ithe way that she treateds went from tool to good.
-She even told us that her mom did not know a single thing that she did and that her norm is not sawy; she is just which and perfectionist.
-After that day, we realized that we went from to that mean.
-After all of the drama that we went from the totally that mean.
-After all of the drama that we went from gift, we had the best year ever.
+Her priercls apologized too, we all accepted their apologies but told them that if they ado it again we will demand for a stronger punishment for them.
+Day by day, we noticed that then had no good.
+She even told will the way that she treateds went from tool to good.
+She even told us that her mom did not know a single thing that she did and that her mom is not say; she is just which and perfectionist.
+After that day, we realized that we went from to treatly that mean.
+After all of the drama that we went from for the last he best year ever.

-Grade 9 CFR Reading Rubric Student Name: Primary Language: Current CFR: Teacher: School: School Year: Year End CFR:
+Grade 10 CFR Reading Rubric Student Name: Primary Language: Current CFR: Teacher: School: School Year: Year End CFR: